Trouble at CVS Health long-term care business weighs heavily

 Analysts expected earnings of $2.09 per share and $54.61 billion in revenue, according to FactSet.

-Company shares slid nearly 8 percent, or $5.34, to $64.54 in midday trading.
+Company shares slid 7 percent, or $5.03, to $64.85 in afternoon trading.
 The shares of competitors Walgreens Boots Alliance Inc. and Cigna Corp. also were down.

 CVS Health’s stock price also dropped nearly 10 percent last year and is still far below the closing price of $75.53 it registered Oct.
 25, 2017, the day before The Wall Street Journal first reported on the possibility of an Aetna deal.